MICKEY’S NOT-SO-SCARY HALLOWEEN PARTY 2019

-Mickey’s Not-So-Scary Halloween Party (“MNSSHP”) is a special, separately ticketed party that happens on certain nights every September, October and some years even early November at Magic Kingdom at Walt Disney World.
+Mickey’s Not-So-Scary Halloween Party (“MNSSHP”) is a special, separately ticketed party that happens on certain nights every September, October and some years–like 2019–even early November at Magic Kingdom at Walt Disney World.

 At the party you will find un-crowded rides, a special parade (shown twice, at 9.15 and 11.15p), special fireworks at 10.15p, a Hocus Pocus show, trick-or-treating, a dance party…and a ton of guests in costumes!

-I had a chance to see it again a couple of times in mid-September 2018, and the scoop follows!
+I had a chance to see it again in mid-September 2019, and the scoop follows!

 (See this for more on logistics–Mickey’s Not-So-Scary Halloween Party dates, ticket prices, etc.)

-Pirates of the Caribbean has gained some live characters…
+Pirates of the Caribbean gained some live characters…

 Finally, the experience of Space Mountain really changes with a near blackout of the ride.